Under Pressure: Other remixes

-Mouth Pressure.
+"Mouth Pressure".
 Released in January 2017 as a part of the Neil Cicierega album Mouth Moods, "Mouth Pressure" pairs the instrumentals from "Under Pressure" with the vocals from Smash Mouth's "All Star".

-Percy's Pressure.
+"Percy's Pressure".
 A karaoke version of the song was released in September as a part of the soundtrack of the animated Warner Brothers musical film Smallfoot whose lyrics detail one of the central human characters Percy's (voiced by James Corden) fall from fame and his need to bounce back.
 Additional lyrics were written by Karey Kirkpatrick, the film's director, and his brother Wayne Kirkpatrick.

+Use in other media

+A radically remixed version is used in Charlotte Wells' 2022 BAFTA winning film Aftersun.
+The track appears at the climactic ending of the film in a version which gradually strips away most of the instrumentation leaving Bowie and Mercury’s vocals to be accompanied by electronic drones and cello from composer Oliver Coates.

 Charts

 In the U.K., "Under Pressure" was Queen's second number-one hit and Bowie's third.
 Queen's smash hit "Bohemian Rhapsody" reached number one in November 1975, just two weeks after Bowie's "Space Oddity" had done the same.
 Bowie also topped the British charts in August 1980 with "Ashes to Ashes", his answer song to "Space Oddity".